Chris Penn: 1990s

 Two of his more memorable performances were in Reservoir Dogs as Nice Guy Eddie and True Romance as Nicky Dimes (both characters in scripts written by Quentin Tarantino).
 In 1996 he won the award for Best Supporting Actor at the Venice Film Festival for The Funeral.

 In 1990, Penn was cast in a season one episode of The Young Riders.
-He appeared as a villain and was killed by Josh Brolin's character James Butler "Jimmy" Hickok.
-In Robert Altman's 1993 ensemble film Short Cuts, Penn played a troubled swimming pool cleaner who is disturbed by his wife's profession (a telephone sex worker who takes calls from clients at home) to which Penn's character is sometimes obliged to listen.
+He appeared as a villain who is killed by Josh Brolin's character James Butler "Jimmy" Hickok.
+In Robert Altman's 1993 ensemble film Short Cuts, Penn played a troubled swimming pool cleaner who is disturbed by his wife's profession, a telephone sex worker who takes calls from clients at home to which Penn's character is sometimes obliged to listen.
+This leads to very disturbing consequences.
 In 1995, he played a confused highway patrolman searching for a car with three drag queens (played by Patrick Swayze, Wesley Snipes, and John Leguizamo) in To Wong Foo, Thanks for Everything!
 Julie Newmar.

-Penn appears in Jay-Z's 1998 music video "Can I Get A..." as a bartender who mixes drinks and dances.
+Penn appeared in Jay-Z's 1998 music video "Can I Get A..." as a bartender who mixes drinks and dances.
 He also played the character Clive Cod in the 1998 film Rush Hour.

 2000s

 In 2001, Penn was meant to appear in American Pie 2 as Steve Stifler's father, but his scenes were eventually cut as there was insufficient time to include him in the film's plot.
 However, they appeared on the deleted scene reel on the DVD release.
 Penn then went on to co-star opposite Peter Berg as the mafia brothers of Corky in Corky Romano.
 He also appeared as a fall guy in a criminal conspiracy in Murder by Numbers, alongside Sandra Bullock.

 In 2003, he appeared on the Will & Grace episode "Fanilow", as Barry Manilow's tour director and a character who is interested romantically in Will.
 Penn was featured in an episode of the television crime drama Law & Order: Criminal Intent ("Death Roe") during the 2004–2005 season.
-He was also featured on the 2004 video game Grand Theft Auto: San Andreas as the voice of crooked officer Eddie.
+He was also featured on the 2004 video game Grand Theft Auto: San Andreas as the voice of crooked officer Eddie Pulaski.
 Penn played himself on a 2005 episode of the HBO series Entourage.
 He appeared in The Darwin Awards, which premiered at the Sundance Film Festival the day after his death.